xVc323/popclip-humanizer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-## Acknowledgments

-- Based on the PopClip Extensions Developer Reference
-- Uses the Gemini API for text transformation
-- Inspired by the need for more natural-sounding text

 ## Support